shining-armour/myreads/README.md

 ## TL;DR

 To get started developing right away:
+- Clone this repository using `git clone https://github.com/shining-armour/myreads.git`
+- Switch to starter directory using `cd starter`
 - install all project dependencies with `npm install`
 - start the development server with `npm start`